 "We want to do more to support centers to improve their operations so they can achieve the most effective and cost efficient phenotypic processes - agronomic practices, seed processing and other areas," added Teixeira.
 "We aim to expand to more programs and partners."

-Written by Joshua Masinde, CIMMYT Communications, with some revisions from the EiB team.
+Written by Joshua Masinde, CIMMYT Communications, with editing from Adam Hunt and the EiB team.